pinbo/SNP_Primer_Pipeline/README.md

 1. Muscle: Multiple sequence alignment program (http://www.drive5.com/muscle/)
 2. Primer3: program for designing PCR primers (http://primer3.sourceforge.net/)
 3. blast+ package from NCBI (https://blast.ncbi.nlm.nih.gov/Blast.cgi)
-4. SNP2CAPS.pl: a modified version to check all the restriction enzymes for the snp site (http://pgrc.ipk-gatersleben.de/snp2caps/)

-Please make sure "muscle", "primer3_core" and "blastn" are in the software PATH.
-Otherwise, please modify specific scripts and give the software path.
+"muscle" and "primer3_core" are included in the package, but "blast+" should be installed in the your system.

 # How it works
 1. Find all the different sites that can differ all other sequences from the user provided alignment file;